solo-system/solo-system.github.io/home.md

 isfront: true
 ---

+# Home

-The Solo is an audio recorder for unattended, long-term, and continuous environmental monitoring.
+The Solo is an audio recorder for unattended, long-term, continuous environmental monitoring.

 The Solo comprises of a mini-computer, a microphone and battery, with data being stored on a memory card.
 It is protected by a weatherproof enclosure.

 A typical deployment would be powered by a standard USB battery bank which would run the system for five days of permanent recording.
+A 12Kg car battery recently powered a Solo for over 40 days.

 Recording is split into manageable 10-minute-long files which are stored on the memory card - grouped into an intuitive folder-per-day